misakey/backend/docs/getting-started/auth-quickstart.md

 ---
 title: Authentication
 ---

 ## Goal

-You can easily integrate authentication to your application using Misakey tech SSO.
+Misakey lets you add modern authentication to your application in a few minutes.

-You can host your own SSO instance (cf: the [guide to install the tech](guides/installation.md)), or use Misakey's SSO.
+You can host your own instance of Misakey SSO (see the [installation guide](guides/installation.md)), or you can use Misakey's own SSO instance.

-The result will be the integration of the auth system in your app.
-You can check our [SSO Demo](https://demo.sso.misakey.com/) to see the result on a fresh React app.
+You can see an example of an app (an empty demo React application) using Misakey auth at https://demo.sso.misakey.com/.

 ## Integration

-### Step 1: create your SSO client
+### Step 1: Create your SSO Client

-If you are using your own host of the Misakey tech SSO, please follow the [guide to create a client](guides/create-auth-clients.md).
+If you are using your own instance of Misakey SSO, please follow the [guide to create a client](guides/create-auth-clients.md).

-If you want to use Misakey's SSO, please contact us ([love@misakey.com](mailto:love@misakey.com)) to have your credentials (the auto registration interface is still in development).
+If you want to use Misakey's instance, please contact us ([love@misakey.com](mailto:love@misakey.com)).
+We will create credentials on our instance and send them to you (the automated registration interface is still being developped).

-### Step 2: install the SDK
+### Step 2: Install the SDK

-For now our SDK is compatible with React apps.
-If you need another framework, contact us ([love@misakey.com](mailto:love@misakey.com)) we will develop a SDK for your need.
+For now our SDK is only compatible with [React](https://reactjs.org/) applications.
+If you need another framework, you can tell us at ([love@misakey.com](mailto:love@misakey.com)).

 ```bash
 npm install @misakey/sdk
 ```

-### Step 3: integrate the SDK to your app
+### Step 3: Integrate the SDK in Your App

-#### Import and initialize the configuration
+#### Import and Initialize the Configuration

 ```js
 import { useMisakeyAuth } from "@misakey/sdk";